Tourism in Taiwan

 Tourism in Taiwan is one of the major industries and contributor to the economy of Taiwan.
-In 2015, Taiwan received roughly 10 million international visitors.
+In 2022, Taiwan received under 900,000 international visitors, down from 11.8 million in 2019.
 Tourism affairs are managed by the Tourism Bureau of the Ministry of Transportation and Communications of Taiwan.

 Tourist destinations

 There are numerous attractions in Taiwan.
 Major national icons or tourist attractions include:

-Tourism Statistics
+Tourism statistics

-International Visitors in Taiwan
+International visitors

 The top 12 nationalities of international visitors for tourism purpose (pleasure) are:

-The top 12 international visitors in Taiwan for all purposes are:
+The top international visitors in Taiwan for all purposes are:

-The total tourist arrivals in Taiwan in 2016 was 10.7 million people.
+In 2022, as a result of the COVID-19 pandemic, Taiwan received fewer than 900,000 international visitors.
+To encourage more tourists, selected participants from Canada, the United States, Japan, Slovakia, France, the Netherlands, South Korea, Vietnam, Thailand, Malaysia, India, and Israel were invited in 2023 to promote Taiwan on their social media pages.
+The Taiwan Tourism Bureau also planned to offer monetary "tourist cards" to visitors from certain countries, offering discounts on travel and accommodation.

 Types of tourism

-Tourism in Taiwan is limited to business, pleasure, visiting relatives, conferences, study, exhibitions, medical treatment and others.
+Tourism in Taiwan includes business, pleasure, visiting relatives, conferences, study, exhibitions, medical treatment and others.

 There has been a surge in tourism numbers noticeably around election time in Taiwan, especially tourists from China.
 However, tourists from China have declined significantly since President Tsai Ing-Wen took office in 2016.
 Tsai is a member of the Democratic Progressive Party, which the Chinese Communist Party opposes.
 Therefore, the Chinese government has reduced the number of travel visas issued to its citizens to visit Taiwan.

+Agritourism forms a significant part of the total revenue for the agricultural industry.
+Many small family farms rely on tourism as their primary means of earning an income.
+Leisure farms, farm tours, farm stays, and other tourism related activities are popular both with domestic Taiwanese travelers and with international ones.
+The Taiwanese Agritourism industry has received significant state support.
 In 2018 TreeHugger ranked Taiwan the #1 agritourism destination in the world.
+In 2021 as a result of the tourism downturn due to the COVID-19 pandemic the Council of Agriculture announced subsidies for leisure farms.

+Fruit tourism is a subsection of agritourism with fruit picking being the prime attraction.
+Taiwan's diverse subtropical climate means that there is always some sort of fruit in season.
+Fruit tourism is popular with both domestic and international tourists.
+The region of Pingtung in particular is a fruit tourism destination.